 3. You can't see the aurora if the moon is shining

-The best conditions for seeing the Northern Lights include a few key factors: Mainly dark skies without any clouds.
+The best conditions for seeing the Northern Lights include a few key factors: Mainly dark skies, and very few clouds.
 And, usually, the less light pollution in the sky, the better.
 This leads many people to profess that you won't see the aurora if the moon is shining brightly.

 While it's true that a full moon can “dim” the Lights a bit, it certainly doesn't negate your chances of seeing them entirely.

 In fact, one of the best Northers Lights shows I've seen yet was on a night that included a bright almost-full moon in Norway.

 4. Clear, dark skies guarantee a sighting